RossT18/Advent-of-Code-2020/README.md

 # Advent-of-Code-2020

 This is my attempt at this year's Advent of Code.
-Below is a satisfying checklist which will hopefully push me to complete the calendar.
+Below is a checklist which will hopefully push me to complete the calendar. 🤞

 🎄 Day 1